ajmorton/wiredtiger-pr-bot/README.md

-# Sample GitHub App
+# wt-github-pr-checker

-This sample app showcases how webhooks can be used with a GitHub App's installation token to create a bot that responds to issues.
-Code uses [octokit.js](https://github.com/octokit/octokit.js).
+Quality checks for WiredTiger PRs.
+- When external users (those not in the wiredtiger organisation) open a PR post a welcome message with instructions on signing the collaborators agreement, and add a check that reminds reviewers to verify the agreement has been signed
+- Validate that the PR title begins with a WT ticket required by our automation tasks

 ## Requirements

 - Node.js 12 or higher
-- A GitHub App subscribed to **Pull Request** events and with the following permissions:
+- A GitHub App with:
+  - Subscriptions to the following events:
+    - Pull Request
+    - Check Run
+    - Check Suite
+  - The following permissions:
+    - Repo::Checks: Read & write
+    - Repo::Contents: Read only
+    - Repo::Metadata: Read only
-  - Pull requests: Read & write
+    - Repo::Pull requests: Read & write
-  - Metadata: Read-only
-- (For local development) A tunnel to expose your local server to the internet (e.g. [smee](https://smee.io/), [ngrok](https://ngrok.com/) or [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/))
-- Your GitHub App Webhook must be configured to receive events at a URL that is accessible from the internet.
+    - Repo::Metadata: Read only
+    - Organisation::Members: Read only

 ## Setup

 1. Clone this repository.
-2. Create a `.env` file similar to `.env.example` and set actual values.
-If you are using GitHub Enterprise Server, also include a `ENTERPRISE_HOSTNAME` variable and set the value to the name of your GitHub Enterprise Server instance.
+2. Create a `.env` file similar to `.env.example` and set actual values
 3. Install dependencies with `npm install`.
 4. Start the server with `npm run server`.
 5. Ensure your server is reachable from the internet.